rsamec/ptt/README.md

 ## PTT reference usage

 The __content applying__ is not the part of the PPT format specification.
 This section is intended for PTT rendering implementers to guide them when solving layouting and positioning of components.
+It is an reference example how to specify PTT rendering.
+It describes rules how to render content based on PTT document definition.
+The PTT implementers will define their own layout components and rendering rules acoordings their specific needs.

-PTT document layout is mainly specified by the type of containers used in the definition (Container,BackgroundContainer, Page,Grid,Row,Cell, etc.).
+PTT document layout is mainly specified by the type of containers used in the definition (Container,BackgroundContainer,Page,Grid,Row,Cell,Table etc.).

-We can distinguish containers based on reponsivness (adjusting components dimensions and positions)
+Typically we can distinguish containers based on responsivness (adjusting components dimensions and positions)

 +  responsive (Grid,Row,Cell)
 +  static - (Container, Page, BackgroundContainer) - they retain its dimensions and positions

-We can distinguish containers based on whetever providing visual effects
+We can distinguish containers based on whatever visual effects provide

-+ logical (Container, Page, Row) - has no visual effect (only simple layouting) - only to grouping logically related components
++ logical (Container, Page) - has no visual effect
++ visual - simple layouting only (Row) - only to grouping logically related components
-+ visual - has visual effect other than simple layouting as background, border, gutters, etc. (BackgroundContainer, Cell, Grid)
++ visual - other visual effect other than simple layouting as background, border, gutters, etc. (BackgroundContainer, Cell, Grid, Table)

+### Containers components

-The default container element is __Container__ and belongs to  __static__ and __logical__ containers.
+The default layout component is __Container__ and belongs to  __static__ and __logical__ containers.
+The default responsive component is __Grid__ and belongs to __responsive__ and __visual__ containers.

+#### Container

 It supports this positioning schemas (the meaning is the same as CSS positions schemas)

 +   __absolute positioning__ - position is assigned with respect to its parent (container)
 +   __relative positioning__ - normal flow with support for offset relative to this position - for containers (sections)